w3c/trace-context-binary/spec/20-binary-format.md

 In other words, `trace-id` field should be serialized first, `parent-id` second and `trace-flags` - third.

-Field identifiers should be treated as unsigned byte numbers and should be encoded in big-endian bit order.
+Field identifiers should be treated as unsigned bytes.

 Fields `trace-id` and `parent-id` are defined as a byte arrays, NOT a long numbers.
 First element of an array MUST be copied first.
 When array is